XMM-Newton Observations of Three Interacting Luminous Infrared Galaxies: XMM-Newton Observations

-Following extraction, we performed spectral analysis using XSPEC v12.7.0.
+Following extraction, we performed our analysis using XSPEC v12.7.0.
 We modeled each system with multiple components in combination to account for AGN, possibly obscured, and starbursts in an attempt to recover the observed count and energy distributions.
 We were, however, limited in the complexity of our models due to low source number counts, as can be seen in Table \ref{tab: ObservationData}.
-Our fewest counts came from IRAS 19354+4559 with 53.
-Both sources in IRAS 18329+5950 had around 200 counts, and IRAS 20550+1656 had over an order of magnitude greater at 2900.
+Our fewest counts came from IRAS 19354+4559 with 46.
+Both sources in IRAS 18329+5950 had around 100 counts, and IRAS 20550+1656 had over an order of magnitude greater at $\sim$3500.

-For IRAS 18329+5950, due to the low number counts in both sources, we decided not to bin the data and used Cash statistics rather than fit based on the more commonly used reduced \chisquared value \citep{Cash79}.
-We took into account the Galactic absorption, with hydrogen column density along this line of sight of $N_{H}^{\textrm{Gal}}$ $= 4.48 \times 10^{20} \:\textrm{cm}^{-2}$ \citep{Dickey90}, using the ``tbabs'' model \citep{Wilms00}.
-18329E was best fit by a power law component of spectral index $\Gamma$ $=$ $1.5\pm0.5$ and an additional MEKAL plasma \citep{Mewe85, Mewe86, Liedahl95} of temperature $0.65_{-0.17}^{+0.19}$ keV to account for the soft excess shown in Figure \ref{fig: 6670EastSpec}.
-The final model had $C = 94.78$ for 115 degrees of freedom.
-The overall Galactic-absorption-corrected X-ray (0.5-10 keV) luminosity of the galaxy using this model is found to be $L_{\textrm{X}}$ $= 7.6_{-2.2}^{+3.7} \times 10^{40}$ erg$\textrm{ s}^{-1}$.
-From Table \ref{tab: ComponentData}, we note that this source is dominated in the hard band by the power law component, and most likely dominated by the plasma in the soft band, although the two are roughly equivalent in this energy range.
-There is a clear soft excess component around 0.5 keV.
-We try to recover this with a stronger plasma and a steeper power law, but the fits do not converge in this scenario.
+For IRAS 18329+5950, due to the low number counts in both sources, we decided not to bin the data and used Cash statistics rather than fit based on the more commonly used reduced $\chisquared$ value \citep{Cash79}.
+We took into account Galactic absorption using the ``tbabs'' model \citep{Wilms00}.
+We first tried to fit the data for 18329E, shown in Figure \ref{fig: 6670Spec}, with solely an absorbed power law (C = 98.31; degrees of freedom = 113) followed by an absorbed power law and MEKAL \citep{Mewe85, Mewe86, Liedahl95} thermal plasma component (C = 94.60; degrees of freedom = 110), with their respective fit parameters highlighted in Table \ref{tab: modelComp}.
+We adopt the latter model, which has a spectral index $\Gamma$ $=$ $1.8\pm0.5$ and temperature of $0.57_{-0.30}^{+0.96}$ keV.
+The component luminosities are presented in Table \ref{tab: ComponentData}; we note that this source is dominated in the hard band by the power law component.